Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ## **Requirements**

-The mirror reconstruction toolbox has been tested on MATLAB R2023a on Windows, Unix and Linux systems.
+The mirror reconstruction toolbox has been tested on MATLAB R2023a on Windows, Unix, and Linux systems.
 It does not require any other MATLAB toolbox, except for the Computer Vision Toolbox for plotting the camera view in the reconstructed scene.
 The toolbox should also work on any other platform that supports MATLAB R2023a.

 > The dependency on the Computer Vision Toolbox will likely be removed in the future.